limistah/limistah.dev/content/posts/go-const.md

 ### An explanation

-Initializing a variable as a constant means it holds the value and possibly type of the literal it is assigned to, anywhere the `DISCOUNT` above is used, the compiler assumes that as writing the integer literal `10`.
+Initializing a variable as a constant means the variable holds the value and possibly type of the literal it is assigned to.
+Anywhere the `DISCOUNT` above is used, the compiler assumes that as writing the integer literal `10`.

 At compile time, the compiler swaps all reperesentation of a constant value with the value it was assigned to.
 Such that